15 Hardy Shrubs to Spruce Up Your Yard

 Is it overstating things to say witch hazel is, ahem, bewitching?
 Not when you see it unfurl its spider-like flowers in the winter.
 All but autumn witch hazel (a fall bloomer) are bare when in bloom, making the golden yellow, sometimes reddish orange flowers more conspicuous.

-Why we love it: Witch hazels are tough, undemanding shrubs with stunning fall foliage and winter flowers.
+Why we love it: Witch hazels are tough, undemanding and hardy shrubs with stunning fall foliage and winter flowers.

 Boxwood